foundersandcoders/coursebook/src/course/syllabus/precourse-1/schedule.md

 ## Git/GitHub

+Have a look at the structure of [this repository](https://github.com/fac22/project-collection) and create your own version on your own profile.

-Fork [this repository](https://github.com/fac22/project-collection) to your own profile and commit something each day.
-This will be a directory of the sites you create during the pre-apprenticeship and a record of your learnings.
+Throughout the programme try to commit something each working day.
+This will become a directory of all the sites you create during the pre-apprenticeship and a record of your learnings.

 Customise the site in your own way and add your own style to it.